Zebra Technologies to Present - GuruFocus.com

-Zebra+Technologies+Corporation (NASDAQ: ZBRA), a leading digital solution provider enabling businesses to intelligently connect data, assets, and people, today announced that the company will present at the 51st Annual J.P.
-Morgan Global Technology, Media and Communications Conference in Boston, on Wed., May 24, 2023 at 8:40 a.m.
+Zebra+Technologies+Corporation (NASDAQ: ZBRA), a leading digital solution provider enabling businesses to intelligently connect data, assets, and people, today announced that the company will present at the Bernstein 39th Annual Strategic Decisions Conference in New York, on Thurs., June 1, 2023 at 11:00 a.m.
 Eastern Time.

 To listen to the live webcast of the presentation, please visit the Events section of the company’s website at investors.zebra.com, where it will also be archived for replay.